RyanbowZ/Google-Summer-of-Code/README.md

 The following were the deliverables of this project:

-- Minimal  Slash Command Interface : Adding slash command to trigger the application to fetch details and data of any GitHub repository.
-- Event Subscriptions : Allow users to subscribe to single/multiple events of a repository using GitHub Webhooks and get notified of changes to a repository.
-- Extensive Queries : Enable Querying of issues/pull request/repository based on labels, author etc.
-- New Issues : Ability to raise issues in a repository right from Rocket.Chat using an interactive modal interface.
-- Issue-Assignees : Ability to make an Issue-Assignee list for a repository in a channel to assign and track issues allotted to team members.
-- Code Changes : Enable users to view the code changes done by a pull request using a built-in code editor and merge the pull request.
-- Build Interactive UI : Unlock the true potential of the UiKit and add an interactive user interface for each of the added features of the application, eliminating the need to type long slash commands for more complex tasks.
+- Interactive User Interface : Unlock the true potential of the UiKit and add an interactive user interface for each of the added features of the application, eliminating the need to type long slash commands for more complex tasks.
+- Minimal Slash Command Interface : Adding slash command to trigger the application to manipulate on the AI programmer's functions with minimal interactions.
+- User Configuration: Users can specify their personalized configuration for code generation tasks, for example, use which programming language and LLM.
+- Code Generation: Allowing users to generate code pieces by providing their requirements and specifications.
+- Code Refinement: Users can further ask for a new variation of the code or augment/fine-tune the system for a more precise result.
+- Share Code to Github Repository: By configuring the OAuth2 connection with Github, users can upload their generated code pieces to the target Github repository, branch, file.

 Extra Features which were suggested by mentors throughout the Google Summer of Code period:

-- Adding Scalable Authentication Mechanism : Deleting the OAuth tokens from the Apps Local Storage after a period of time using [Scheduler API](https://developer.rocket.chat/apps-engine/adding-features/scheduler-api).
-- GitHub Search and Share :
-  - Extensive Queries feature was extended to GitHub Search, where users could search issues and pull requests on GitHub by adding multiple filters inside an interactive modal.
-  - Multiple Search Results can be shared in the channel along with a personalized message.
-- Issue Templates : The New Issues feature was extened to fetch repository issue templates from GitHub, any of which could be selected to open a new issue from Rocket.Chat.
+- Share Code in RC Channel: The generated code is not only viewable by the users, but can also be shared into current RC channels for other users to check.
+- Compatible with New Version UI-Kit: Since the RC server and app engine's ui-kit update frequently, the entire user interface is well-designed and implemented with new version features and compatible with RC servers.

 **All of the above deliverables were completed within the GSoC period.
 Yay! 🎉**